riktenx/loot-filters/README.md

 Additionally, you can capture the current state of your config - your highlighted/hidden items, and your item value rules - and save them to a new filter which you can then re-load at a later date.
 This allows you to configure different filters for different in-game activities.

-For a comprehensive reference for writing your own loot filters, see [this guide](https://github.com/riktenx/loot-filters/blob/main/guides/loot-filters.md).